 We are not new to using a gravity water filter.
 In fact, even before we lived off the grid we used fluoride filters for our city water.

-Also, this past summer, we had an incredible amount of rain.
+Also, two summers ago, we had an incredible amount of rain.
 Unusual for these parts.
 That might be why we have more algae in the lake, and a fish smell to our tap water, even with the Rainfresh filter.
-So the Berkey system arrived just at the right time.
-We've been using it for a few weeks at the time that I'm writing this Berkey Water Filter review.

 Berkey Water Filter Review